 - Browse and interact with your pipelines.
 Available actions include

-- Viewing pipelines, workflows, jobs statuses
+- Viewing pipelines, workflows, and jobs statuses

 - Viewing test outputs

 - Downloading artifacts

 - Approving jobs